-(1) An AMO shall not advertise as a certificated approved maintenance organisation unless an approved maintenance organisation certificate has been issued to that organisation.

-(2) A certificated AMO shall not make any statement, either in writing or orally, about itself that is false or is designed to mislead any person.

-When the advertising of an AMO indicates that it is certificated, the advertisement must clearly state the AMO's certificate number.
+- (1) An organisation shall not advertise itself as a certificated approved maintenance organisation unless an approved maintenance organisation certificate has been issued to that organisation. - (2) A certificated AMO shall not make any statement, either in writing or orally, about itself that is false or is designed to mislead any person. - (3) An advertisement by an AMO shall clearly state the AMO's certificate number.